openrazer/openrazer/README.md

 ## GUI Chroma Controller
+The Chroma Controller needs `gir1.2-webkit-3.0` to be installed to run!
 This is a graphical frontend which interacts with the daemon/driver allowing easy configuration of the keyboard's features, including the creation of key profiles.